libp2p/specs/rendezvous/README.md

 ## Overview

 The protocol described in this specification is intended to provide a lightweight mechanism for generalized peer discovery.
-It can be used for bootstrap purposes, real time peer discovery, application specific routing, and so on.
-Any node implementing the rendezvous protocol can act as a rendezvous point, allowing the discovery of relevant peers in a decentralized fashion.
+It can be used for purposes like bootstrapping, real-time peer discovery, and application-specific routing.
+Any node implementing the rendezvous protocol can act as a rendezvous point, allowing the discovery of relevant peers in a decentralized manner.

 ## Use Cases